 The spots on adult spotted salamanders are like fingerprints on humans: each salamander has its own unique constellation of markings, which can be used to tell that individual apart from all the others.
-Starting in 2015, we’re embarking on a special project to create a photographic database of individual spotted salamanders at well-established amphibian road crossings associated with our Salamander Crossing Brigades.
+We’ve undertaken a special project to create a photographic database of individual spotted salamanders at well-established amphibian road crossings associated with our Salamander Crossing Brigades.
 Over time, these spot pattern records could provide meaningful information on year-to-year survival in spotted salamander populations that must cross roads to reach their breeding pools.
 Read on for tips on how to take photos for inclusion in the database!

 Stick With Spotties